Rachit-31/Janhit/README.md

 ## Overview
 This is a MERN stack-based Civic Engagement Portal that allows local residents to report civic issues, vote on them, and track their resolution.
 It uses a map-based interface for real-time issue tracking, allowing users to easily raise and resolve local problems.

+### Problem Statement:
+In many communities, residents struggle to report civic issues like potholes, broken streetlights, or garbage dumps due to the lack of a centralized, transparent platform.
+Often, these problems go unnoticed by authorities or unresolved for long periods, causing frustration among citizens and inefficiencies in local governance.
+There is a need for a system that allows easy reporting, prioritization based on public input, and accountability in issue resolution.

 ### Features:
 - **Map-based reporting**: Users can drop pins on the map to report problems.
 - **Voting system**: Other users can can give severity rating on reported problems to prioritize them.
 If severity is greater than  or equal to 3 then vote is count of that problem